nvmcr/DataScience_HandBook/Statistics/README.md

 ### How to do Power Analysis
 Power Analysis is used to know **minimum sample size** to chose for a test.
 We start by setting a power value usually 0.8.
 Then we determine threshold for significane (alpha) usually set to 0.5.
 Next is to find an **effect size** which is the magnitude of a difference between groups or a relationship between variables.
 Say for example, we need to do a test on drug A and drug B. We get the distributions of both drugs (usually a normal distribution).
 To know how different these two drugs are we can see how different respective distributions are.
 More overlap in distributions implies more similarity and vice-versa.
 Effect size is commonly determined using estimated difference in means divided by pooled estimated standard deviations.
 We calculate sample size using an online calculator.
 More overlap/ small effect size needs bigger sample size and vice -versa.
 ## t-Tests
 All significance tests require that we specify a test statistic to measure the effect we are interested in.
+The point of tests is to find if two versions/models are different from each other.
+Each test may choose to find difference in means/variance/frequency etc to find difference in the distributions of versions/models.

 We use t-tests to determine whether the **means of two groups** are significantly different from each other.
 Our test stastistic used is t-value.
 The t-value is calculated by taking the difference between the means of the two groups and dividing it by the standard error of the difference between the means.
 Most commonly used t-tests are
 * Paired t-test

 It is used when we want to compare the means of the groups coming from a single population (e.g., measuring before and after an experimental treatment).